Zoulou95/Projet-Info4-CY-MI5A/README.md

 ## Prerequisites

-- A web browser that supports HTML5, CSS3 and JavaScript (Chrome, Firefox, ...).
+- A web browser that supports HTML5, CSS3 and JavaScript (Chrome, Firefox, Edge, etc.).
 - PHP and a local server are required to run the project locally.

 ## Installation